Revenue Reverend

 b) Inscribed People's Democratic Republic of Yemen

 Note: no issued examples of these labels have been recorded to date.
-The only known examples are the printer's proofs illustrated above.
+The only known examples are the printer's proofs illustrated above plus a proof of X2 in the issued colour.
 Each proof is mounted on an approval card with a dated signature to show when the designs were approved for printing.
 The cards are dated 16th December 1968 for X1 and 27th March 1972 for X2.
-It is possible that the issued version of X2 was in a colour other than black.

 Immigration Passports